 - Preheat the oven to 350ºF.

 - Spread the oats evenly over a cookie sheet and toast for 10-15 minutes or until lightly golden.
-Halfway through the cooking time, add the flax seeds to the oats and stir to prevent the edges from over browning.
+Stir the oats halfway through the cooking time to make sure they toast evenly.

 - Let the oats cool for 10-15 minutes.

 - Next, combine the wet ingredients on the stove top in a large pot over medium heat until hot, but not boiling.